-It is pertinent to note that Mane He scored at total of 131 goals in 90 appearances for the local team in just two seasons.
+It is pertinent to note that Mane scored a total of 131 goals in 90 appearances for the local team in just two seasons.

-Sadio Mane Childhood Story Plus Untold Biography Facts-How Football Saved Him
+Sadio Mane Biography Facts – How Football Saved Him:

 His success at the club signified a turning point where his destiny started to take shape.
 After exceeding expectation, he was sponsored to overseas.
 These scouts took Mane to France and made him join the French club Metz.
 He started playing his professional football in France at the age of 15.

 This same club was known for launching the career of former Reds defender Rigobert Song, as well as Premier League stars such as Louis Saha, Papiss Cisse, Emmanuel Adebayor and Robert Pires.

 Sadio Mane Bio – Early Life at France:

 Sadio has revealed that he didn’t even tell his parents he was leaving Senegal prior to launching his career in France.